secretsquirrel/Bounty-EncryptAGit/README.md

 ## Submissions

 Email the.midnite[.]runr[at]gmail[dot]com.
+Email Subject: `EncryptAGit Bounty`

 Only text entries will be accepted.
-No PDFs, word documents, STL files, encrypted zip files, etc..
+No PDFs, word documents, STL files, encrypted zip files, photos, etc..

 Attemping to or successfully hacking me, while hilarious, is a disqualifying event.